 We want to get it right, make it a safe space, and allow you to rest your shoulders when we're done.

 Why are you doing This?

 The common feeling after a profiling session is one of relief, a sense of knowing yourself, the reasons you do things, but also suddenly a curiosity about other people in your life.
 Because everything we do is all about relationships.
 It's only natural that we'd want to know about our family, friends, co-workers, and employees next.

 Supporting people feels wonderful and the sense of relief, joy, and curiosity someone gets at the end of a profiling session is amazing to experience.

 how do I book a session?

-Isn't know your personality type like putting yourself into a box?
+Isn't knowing your personality type like putting yourself into a box?

 Truth is, we put ourselves into boxes all the time.
 Often arbitrary boxes.
 And create stereotypes around those ideas like gender, race, height, size, etc. So, why not learn about a box that is actually helpful and based on experiential data?